fosstodon/hub/_posts/2022/2022-11-07-fosstodon-outage.md

 permalink: /why-is-fosstodon-down/
 layout: post
 ---
+# Fosstodon is now back up.
+If you’re still seeing this page, please clear your cache.

+—-

 Hey folks, Kev here from the Fosstodon team.

 This is just a quick message to explain to you guys why Fosstodon is down, of all times, during this **MAHOOSIVE** wave of traffic from Twitter.